Accused of Assault on a Female?

 The Myth of the 48-Hour Hold

-Many people believe that if they are arrested with an assault on a female, they will automatically have to spend 48 hours in jail.
-This is actually not true.
-In North Carolina you have a constitutional right to go before a judge within those 48 hours.
+Many people believe that if they are arrested for an assault on a female, they will automatically have to spend 48 hours in jail.
+This is not necessarily true.
+In North Carolina, you have a constitutional right to go before a judge within those 48 hours.

 But, how did this myth start?
 In 1979 Governor Hunt, formally recognized that domestic violence was a problem and created a task force to tackle the issue.
-Not long after that the North Carolina General Assembly passed Senate Bill 171, which was codified as N.C.G.S. ยง 15A-534.1.
-Initially it enacted the 48 hour hold as a “cooling off” period.
-But, this was quickly abused and led to defendants just sitting in jail for a full 48 hours or even longer if a judge was unavailable.
-Because of this the North Carolina Supreme Court attempted to address the issue with State v Thompson.
-They determined that a defendant has a constitutional right to see the first judge that is available for a bond hearing within a 48 hour period.
+Not long after, the North Carolina General Assembly passed Senate Bill 171.
+Initially, it enacted the 48-hour hold as a “cooling off” period.
+However, this was quickly abused and led to defendants just sitting in jail for a full 48 hours or even longer if a judge was unavailable.
+The North Carolina Supreme Court attempted to address the issue in State v Thompson.
+They determined that a defendant has a constitutional right to see the first judge who is available for a bond hearing within 48 hours.

-The rule comes from G.S.
-15A-534.1, which states that a judge must set a defendants pretrial release conditions during the first 48 hours after the offense.
+Their opinion was officially codified in General Statute G.S.
+15A-534.1, which states that a judge must set a defendant’s pretrial release conditions during the first 48 hours after the offense:

 “A defendant may be retained in custody not more than 48 hours from the time of arrest without a determination being made under this section by a judge.
 If a judge has not acted pursuant to this section within 48 hours of arrest, the magistrate shall act under the provisions of this section.”